Sandroyd Prep School

 Where do I start?
 This place is seriously impressive when it comes to what’s on offer, and where to do it all.
 Pupils have all the facilities that you’d expect at a top prep school – an indoor pool (the outdoor pool has rather quaintly been allowed to return to pond status), astroturf, netball and tennis courts, cricket nets, hockey and rugby pitches (all with superb views of the parkland and a stunning Temple of fluted columns and copper domes), sports hall, adventure playground, full-sized gym, multiple cross-country courses, art block, music block and library.
 Making it stand out from the crowd are the riding arena and field complete with jumps (Sandroyd has plenty of horses or you can bring in your own pony), squash courts and acres and acres of estate to ride bikes, build dens and generally get lost in.

-On the artsy side, Sandroyd has an impressive theatre where assemblies, chapel services and school plays are held, and a new Art Block.
+On the artsy side, Sandroyd has an impressive theatre where assemblies, chapel services and school plays are held, and a wowser Art Block.

-Class sizes are kept deliberately small, with a maximum of 16 children in a class and an average of only 12.
-Year 3 has a one-class entry, with two classes in years 4 and 5 and three classes in each year beyond that.
+Class sizes are kept deliberately small – Year 3 has a one-class entry, with two classes in years 4 and 5 and three classes in each year beyond that.
 Some subjects are set in the later years, with a scholarship stream from Year 6.
-This makes for a successful formula – this year a whopping 25% of pupils snaffled scholarships to their senior school in everything from academic to drama, from sport to all-rounder.
+This makes for a successful formula – this year a whopping 40% of pupils snaffled scholarships to their senior school in everything from academic to drama, from sport to all-rounder.
 Children mostly head on to boarding schools, with around 20% going to the big hitters of Winchester, Eton, Harrow and Radley, and 50% heading towards more local schools including Marlborough, Bryanston and Sherborne.

 What makes Sandroyd stand out academically is their timetable, a new venture they are understandably proud of.
-All academic lessons take place in the morning, leaving the afternoons free for sport, drama, a myriad of activities including archery, gymnastics, photography, chess, fencing and scuba diving, plus their STRIVE program, possibly the most important 50 minutes of the school day, which includes everything from confidence building to study skills, inventing to public speaking, mindfulness to well-being, and philosophy to generally thinking outside the box.
+All academic lessons take place in the morning, leaving the afternoons free for sport, drama, a myriad of activities including archery, gymnastics, photography, chess and fencing, plus their STRIVE program, possibly the most important 50 minutes of the school day, which includes everything from confidence building to study skills, inventing to public speaking, mindfulness to well-being, and philosophy to generally thinking outside the box.
 Basically everything you’ll need for heading off to big school and the wide world beyond.
-Indeed, the STRIVE programme won this year’s Strategic Education Initiative prize at the TES Independent School Awards because of its breadth and creativity.
+Indeed, the STRIVE programme won the Strategic Education Initiative prize at the TES Independent School Awards in 2019 because of its breadth and creativity.
 Plus, and possibly more importantly, pupil feedback has been incredibly positive and all staff agree they have noticed improvements in their students’ confidence, problem-solving, creativity, communication and independent learning since the initiative began.

 MUSIC & DRAMA